Decompress with a Cayman Islands Reboot

 With some 50,000 inhabitants, Grand Cayman is the biggest and most populated of the three islands.
-Seven Mile Beach is public, so instead of being segregated in individual hotel compounds, visitors can wander down the sand and breakfast at the Westin, walk into the Ritz for a spa treatment or have drinks at the Marriott.
-There are no all-inclusives so the island feels like one big open resort.
+Seven Mile Beach is public, so instead of being segregated into individual hotel compounds, visitors can wander down the sand and breakfast at the Westin, walk into the Ritz for a spa treatment or have drinks at the Marriott.
+There are no all-inclusives, so the island feels like one big open resort.

 With your serotonin level up, it’s time to further destress with some kayaking and stand-up paddle boarding.
 Most hotels either offer equipment for use or have rental facilities beachside.
 The waters of Seven Mile Beach are calm enough to venture off straight from the beach.
 There are also kayak tour operators who offer tours through the mangrove forests.
-Keep an eye out for the iguanas that seem to drip from the trees like the melting clocks in a Dali painting.
+Keep an eye out for the iguanas that appear to drip from the trees like the melting clocks in a Dali painting.
 For a unique experience, opt for a bioluminescent kayak tour under the stars.

 If scuba diving takes you to a Zen place, the Caymans are said to have the best diving in the Caribbean.
 Grand Cayman offers 171 dive sites with a choice of sunken wrecks, shallow dives or the western wall.
 The sites are heavily regulated and respected by operators who rotate locations to mitigate overuse.
 Little Cayman is the destination for serious divers who are crowd-adverse.
-Bloody Bay Wall is considered to be one of the best diving sites in the western Caribbean.
+Bloody Bay Wall is considered one of the best diving sites in the western Caribbean.
 New divers planning a dive vacation are encouraged to take their in-class courses before leaving home.
-The calm seas and clear waters also make for some of the best snorkeling.
+The calm seas and clear waters also make for some of the best snorkelling.

 Feeding your Cells